 Volunteer opportunities at Step Ahead Bangkok include:

-• Teaching English to the Thai staff
+• Teaching English to the Thai staff or youth

 • Giving seminars/workshops to our clients or staff (if you have background/experience in business, economics development, or leadership)

 • Organizing children’s programs such as carnivals, after school English and activities